 - Engagement: Everyone wants to be a part of something bigger than themselves.
 It’s a part of human nature to belong and to contribute.
 When a culture of passivity sets in, the fear of being wrong overcomes the desire to contribute.
 As a leader, it’s important to foster an environment that welcomes and encourages engagement across all levels and departments.
 A productive environment empowers individuals to challenge the status quo and contribute to continuous improvement.

 - Ownership: Motivation and work quality increases when individuals are invested in the work they do.
 Team members want to help realize the organization’s vision and this is accomplished through a sense of ownership.
 Ownership does not mean a singular effort, it’s quite the opposite.
-Ownership is a collaborative effort in which each team member's ideas are valued.
-It means they have a stake in the outcome as a whole.
+Ownership is a collaborative effort in which an individual’s ideas are valued.
+It means they have a stake in the outcome.
 As a leader, it’s vital to allow team members the opportunity to tackle a project and provide a solution using their perspective.
 Sometimes the results are better than we could have imagined.

 - Responsibility: One of the most admired characteristics in a leader is the ability to accept responsibility for decisions and actions.
 Equally important is to help develop this same characteristic in team members.
 Holding team members accountable for decisions made does not mean taking negative action.
 Accountability is an opportunity to review what could have been done better.
 It creates an environment that values improvement and team building.
 As a leader, it’s important to convey that no one is perfect.
 Team members need a safe environment to express their opinions and examine failures objectively.